 Now that the source code of Chrome OS is in the open, the project has entered the second stage of the development phase.

-I suggest to visit the Chrome OS announcement that was posted yesterday, and take a look at the video posted if you have not followed the news about Google's operating system closely.
+I suggest to read the Chrome OS announcement article that was posted yesterday, and take a look at the video posted if you have not followed the news about Google's operating system closely.

 In short: Chrome OS will be a cloud based operating system.
 This means that the majority of data - Google even says all data - will be stored in the cloud.
 The cloud means remote servers on the Internet.